NaoCraftLab/foggypalegarden/README.md

 ## 🚀 Plans

-🚀 (After 1.21.2 release) Port to NeoForge<br/>
+🚀 Port to NeoForge<br/>
-🚀 (After 1.21.2 release) Add visual configuration<br/>
-❓Maybe it will be possible to implement support for Iris Shaders?<br/>
+❓ Maybe it will be possible to implement support for Iris Shaders?<br/>
-❓Maybe port to previous versions to support mods backporting the Winter Drop?
+❓ Maybe port to previous versions to support mods backporting the Winter Drop?

 ## 🤗 Modpacks